leadr-msu/leadr-msu.github.io/guides/neatline.md

 - Tape Height: Set the height of an object on the timeline

 ### Adding a Georectified Map Overlay
 Neatline also allows you to add a georectified image as an overlay onto your map.
-One way to georectify a map is to use Map Warper]( )
+If you want tips on how to georectify your own image, check out our guide on using [Map Warper](https://leadr-msu.github.io/guides/map-warper.html).
+To create an overlay, follow these new steps:
+1. Add a new record by clicking the **New Record** button in your Neatline Exhibit.
+2. Enter a Title and description of the image you are overlaying (e.g. "Cival War Map")
+3. In the *Style* tab, under the *Imagery* section, add the WMS Address for your mapwarper.net map.
+  * The address will be http://mapwarper.net/maps/wms/39213, except your the last 5 numbers will be the identifying number of your map (the identifying number can be found in the url when you are at your map's page in mapwarper.net)
+4. Your map should now be an overlay in your Neatline exhibit.
+You can edit settings for the map using various options in your record.

 ## Sources for this Guide
 - [Tobias Hrynick, The Haskins Society](http://www.haskinssociety.org/omeka-neatline-1)